 Patric Hornqvist returns to Penguins practice, 'All signs are looking positive'

-Patric Hornqvist returned to Penguins practice Thursday, and coach Mike Sullivan said "all signs are looking positive" for the wing's return to the lineup three weeks after suffering a lower-body injury.
+Patric Hornqvist returned to Penguins practice Thursday, and coach Mike Sullivan said "all signs are looking positive" for the winger's return to the lineup three weeks after suffering a lower-body injury.

-"We'll see how he responds to the practice," Sullivan said, "but… he looked good in the practice.
+"We'll see how he responds to the practice," Sullivan said, "but … he looked good in the practice.
 He felt good in the practice.
 We're excited with the progress he's made."

 Sullivan termed Hornqvist as "day to day" — the Penguins play Friday and Saturday nights at Carolina and Florida, respectively.
 Though Hornqvist wore a "no-contact" jersey at the start of Thursday's practice, that was quickly shed and he took his regular place on the right wing of a line with Evgeni Malkin and Carl Hagelin.